hkvb/bash/wrapper/docs/COMMON-FOLDER-STRUCTURE.md

 # Common Folder Structure

-The `image.wrapper` sets a common folder structure for the vcwc images and the __git__ repository to create the image.
+The `image.wrapper` sets a common folder structure for the hkvb images and the __git__ repository to create the image.

-All vcwc specific assets are found in the `/vcwc` folder.
+All hkvb specific assets are found in the `/hkvb` folder.
 It contains the following subfolders:

 * `assets`: Non-executable files